turing-tech/MaterialScrollBar/README.md

 **Required Interface:** `IDateableAdapter`

-To implement a `DateAndTimeIndicator`, which displays any combination of time, day of the month, month, and year, add the following to the end of your `materialScrollBar` instantiation, or add it as a seperate line.
+To implement a `DateAndTimeIndicator`, which displays any combination of time, day of the month, month, and year, add the following to the end of your scroll bar instantiation, or add it as a seperate line.
 ```java
 ...setIndicator(new DateAndTimeIndicator(this, {{includeYear}}, {{includeMonth}}, {{includeDay}}, {{includeTime}}));
 ```